Harvesting Leading Practices

 Who may apply?

 U.S. 501(c)(3) organizations with audited financial statements that are not classified as private foundations.
 Audits must be independently prepared following Generally Accepted Accounting Principles or Government Auditing Standards.
 Financial statements prepared on a cash, modified cash, compilation or review basis do not qualify.
-For example:

 - Anchor institutions in any sector that have a stake in and are located in a low-income disinvested community.
 Such organizations often have a longstanding presence, are large or small employers and operate or are located in a facility through either a long-term lease or direct ownership.
-These might include: arts and cultural institutions of all disciplines and sizes, colleges and universities (four-year, community and minority serving institutions), libraries, health clinics and human services agencies
+These might include arts and cultural institutions of all disciplines and sizes, colleges and universities (four-year, community and minority-serving institutions), libraries, health clinics and human services agencies.

 - Nonprofit artist collaboratives.